NLeSC/compressing-the-sky/README.rst

 - Replace '/home/hspreeuw/Dropbox/eScienceCenter/CWI/terse' in the os.chdir(''/home/hspreeuw/Dropbox/eScienceCenter/CWI/terse')
   to where you unpacked http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/data/pub/CFHTSG/DeepVarTerse.tar.gz.
 - Select the statistical test that you would like to try by commenting out or uncommenting probability_of_constancy.
+- Commenting out
+                # magnitudes  = np.random.normal(12, 1, times.size)
+                # errors            = 1 * np.ones((times.size))
+  will give you pure Gaussian noise
+- The user can add e.g. a single 10 sigma spike to the time series data, so to either artificial (pure Gaussian noise) or CFHTLS data, by uncommenting
+                # scaled_residuals[50] += 10